Whitee303/Freeroam-Gamemode/README.md

 Hello everyone, so this is my first script that I post on Github.
 The freeroam version is 0.11.5.
 Over time, there will be Updates related to it.

-**Disclaimer**: You must have a Chat Resource https://github.com/Stuyk/altV-Chat-Extended <---- Stuyk resource.
-Or if you want download "Example Resource pack" from altv.mp <--- (Downloads and Example resource pack)

-Very Thanks for help: IF THEN ELSE, Leon,Amper, Six, WhishN
+Very Thanks for help: IF THEN ELSE, Leon,Amper, Six, WhishN,5exyguy

 Update list: